 - Bush fire is near impossible to put out once they are in full swing, compounded with dry weather and high temperatures.
 “But it is not impossible” Get more resources in there and PUT them OUT.
 Do not wait for divine intervention.

 When discussing these issues I have been accused of not seeing the bigger picture of these catastrophic environmentally damaging events.
 But what would be the bigger picture?

 - New growth of trees, finally that bush has been cleared out from all the dead trees and brush.

 Would that be the bigger picture?

 A few people should not be acceptable in times like this….
 Hundreds of people, thousands if need be, the Army, the Navy, all should be there.
-Hundreds of water pumps, every swimming pool, every lake drained if need be, There should be no expense spared in these situations.
+Hundreds of water pumps, every swimming pool, every lake drained if need be.
+There should be no expense spared in these situations.
 Time is crucial.

 - Thousands and thousands of wildlife gone like they never existed.
 Maybe some species totally removed never to return.
-The health troubles that people will endure during and after the fire through sickness of the elderly and young, will overload their health care system for years to come.
+The health troubles that people will endure during and after the fire through the sickness of the elderly and young, will overload their health care system for years to come.

 - Clouds of fire causing smoke will pollute the air for a long time to come, Toxic air will float thousands of miles to neighboring countries.

-In 2016 the Fort McMurray wildfire devastated many communities, and to this day, some areas have not recovered.
+In 2016 the Fort McMurray wildfire devastated many communities, and to this day, some areas have still not recovered.

 Should all countries treat these disasters the same way as declaring war on ”whoever or whatever?”
 I say yes!
 Treat a natural disaster the same way you would if invaders were at your doorstep wanting to take your homeland.